digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 A confirmation request can be rejected for several reasons:

-Multiple domains
+Multiple sync domains
-  The transaction tried to use contracts created on different Canton domains.
+  The transaction tried to use contracts created on different Canton sync domains.
-  Multi-domain transactions are currently not supported.
+  Multi-sync-domain transactions are currently not supported.

 Timeout
   Insufficient confirmations have been received within the timeout